Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 • Duplicate detection: local filesystem check plus optional Navidrome Subsonic API check

-• Trash bin: deleted files move to .trash/ instead of being permanently removed; restore with one click to skip re-downloading.
+• Trash bin: deleted files move to /data/.trash/ instead of being permanently removed; restore with one click to skip re-downloading.
 Files that fail mismatch or duration checks also land in the trash so you can listen before they vanish

 • In-queue playback: play button on completed queue cards and trashed files for instant preview without leaving the tab